umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Upgrade-Umbraco-Cloud-Plan/index.md

  To upgrade to the plan of your choosing, click on the green button for the plan that you want to upgrade to and then your project will be upgraded.

   :::note
-The change in price will first take effect from the next periode of the subscription for your.
+The change in price will first take effect from the next periode of your subscription.
  :::